 The Implications Of A Weaking Dollar On Real Estate

-1. When the government depreciates the dollar, the cost of buying goods and services increases, resulting in inflation.
-When inflation kicks in, rents also increase boosting the value of your real estate.
+1. When the government depreciates the dollar, inflation kicks in, and the cost of buying goods and services increases.
+During inflation, rents also increase causing the value of your real estate to increase.

 2. The cost of construction increases due to the inflated price of building materials which results in stalled construction.
 Your asset becomes more valuable and you will see an increased demand for your rental units.

 3. The Fed hikes the interest rates to tackle inflation, increasing borrowing costs.
 Higher borrowing costs translate to higher monthly mortgage payments.
-When more money goes towards paying the mortgage payment; rents increase to outset the higher payments and stay profitable.
+When more money goes towards paying the mortgage payment; rents increase to offset the higher payments and for rental owners to stay profitable.

 4. The higher borrowing costs also slow the demand for home ownership.
-A reduced demand cause to property prices to fall which improves the cap rates.
+A reduced demand causes property prices to fall which improves the cap rates.
 Low prices and high rents reduce the risk of buying a real estate asset making it more attractive.

-Overall, an investor sees a positive implication when the dollar weakens.
+Overall, a real estate investor sees a positive implication when the dollar weakens.

 Is Your Real Estate Portfolio Safe When the Dollar Weakens?

 You should understand the fact that you are not betting on the complete US real estate market.
-As an investor, you are concerned for your property, not the whole real estate market.
-When the dollar weakens, the US real estate doing well doesn`t paint a complete picture of how your real estate portfolio will do.
-Rather your portfolio will effect by how your local economy is doing from the effect of a weakening dollar.
+As an investor, you should be concerned for your property, and not the whole real estate market.
+When the dollar weakens, despite the US real estate doing well or not will not paint a complete picture of how your real estate portfolio will do.
+Rather, your portfolio will be affected by how the local economy is doing after the weakened dollar.

-Local economic conditions play a vital role in how your real estate portfolio will perform when the dollar is weak.
-The businesses which are importing more than exporting will tend to suffer.
-Also, the elevated borrowing costs will cause an additional burden on the profitability of their businesses.
-If a major employer runs out of business in your city, your real estate portfolio can suffer.
+Local economic conditions will decide how your real estate portfolio will perform when the dollar weakens.
+The businesses that are importing more than they are exporting will tend to suffer.
+Not to forget, the elevated borrowing costs will cause an additional burden on the profitability of such businesses.
+If a major employer runs out of business in your city, your real estate portfolio will suffer.

 You should closely watch how the local economy in your area is performing.
 In the real estate sector, areas that have strong economic activities going, have major employers will tend to perform well even during uncertain times.